AxelSchneewind/cpa/README.md

 ## Contents
 This archive contains the following subdirectories and files:

-- `data-submission`: the benchmark results used in our report
+- `data-submission/`: the benchmark results used in our report
+    - `demo/, medium/`: subdirectories for the respective benchmarks, each with a `stats.*.table.html`
 - `Makefile`: the main Makefile to set up the environment and execute benchmarks
 - `pycpa/`: a CPA-implementation in python
     - it currently supports Value Analysis, Predicate Analysis (with CEGAR and ABE), Formula Analysis (Predicate Analysis with ABE that never computes abstraction), Reachability Analysis